bielpp/teste/README.md

 <img src="giff-teste.gif" width="400" height="300" alt="">

 </h1>
-<strong>OBS:. some preview tracks url are broken, so its normal to find some music with a little symbol of error.:sweat_smile:</strong>
+<strong>OBS:. some preview tracks url are broken, so its normal to find some with a little symbol of error.:sweat_smile:</strong>

 <br>